Florida resort hit by sinkhole invites guests to 'come on down'

-ORLANDO, Florida (Reuters) - A Florida time-share resort where a sinkhole devoured a building Sunday night said that it is open for business and next week’s guests should “come on down.”
+ORLANDO, Fla., Aug 13 (Reuters) - A Florida time-share resort where a sinkhole devoured a building Sunday night said that it is open for business and next week’s guests should “come on down.”

 Paul Caldwell, the general manager of Summer Bay Resorts, which is located 6 miles from Walt Disney World, made the pitch to guests at a news conference on Tuesday.
 He said that geological and structural testing under way on the 100-foot wide cavern and the surrounding buildings should be complete by Wednesday.